It has several key attributes:

-- James Rollin's novel Artic features the sinister Soviet base "Grendel", built over the nest of a species of carnivorous, orca-like amphibious predators who hybernates in the caverns but occasionally will wake up to feed and patrol their territory, as if the harsh climate and the freezing waters weren't enough.
-It turns out, the monsters were the subject of American research on cryogenics and the lower levels are filled with frozen guinea pigs.
+- James Rollin's novel Artic features the sinister Soviet base "Grendel", built over the nest of a species of carnivorous, orca-like amphibious predators who hibernate in the caverns but occasionally will wake up to feed and patrol their territory, as if the harsh climate and the freezing waters weren't enough.
+It turns out the monsters were the subject of American research on cryogenics, and the lower levels are filled with frozen guinea pigs.

 - Night Without End by Alistair Maclean.
 An airplane crashes near a scientific outpost in Greenland.
 When the survivors are taken there, they clumsily knock over the radio to the fury of the scientists, because there's not enough food for them all and the nearest settlement is 300 kilometers away.
 Then they discover that the aircraft pilot was shot, raising the question of whether the radio being destroyed was an accident.